• (314) 516-8419

 patient empowerment, navigating healthcare systems, and fostering true partnerships in care.

-10:50 Breaking Down Barriers: Navigating Health Care Systems – Insurance, Financial Advocacy, and Resource Navigation -Disha Yadav
+10:50 Breaking Down Barriers: Navigating Health Care Systems – Insurance, Financial Advocacy, and Resource Navigation -Laurie Hines

 11:10 Partnership in Care: Patient Empowerment and Shared Decision-making- Thao Truong Pascual, MD, FASN